zenaan/quick-fixes-ftfw/zfs/zfs.md

 --------------
-### Step 5 - Easily create a full additional backup drive.
+### Step 5 - Easily create a full additional backup drive

 	# Some time goes by, perhaps a week, and a second separate full backup drive is wanted.